MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enables web search suggestions in Google Chrome's Address Bar and Auto-Suggest List and prevents users from changing this policy.
+  Enables web search suggestions in Microsoft Edge's Address Bar and Auto-Suggest List and prevents users from changing this policy.

 If you enable this policy, web search suggestions are used.